rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ## Get Started

-To access your session

-* Open Anyconnect, add your credentials and click "Connect".
+To access your session open Anyconnect App, add your credentials and click "Connect".

 **Host:** dcloud-rtp-anyconnect.cisco.com

-Select from the table your corresponding credentials:
+_Select from the table your corresponding credentials:_

 | **Pod**         | **User**          | **Password**  |
 | ------------- |:-------------:| ---------:|